zX3no/Omnia/README.md

 ## Goals

-I've heard good and bad things about many languages before, people often pick favorites and get very defensive about them.
+I've heard good and bad things about many languages before, people often pick favourites and get very defensive about them.
 Sometimes it feels like the *quality* of a language is determined by how old it is, rather than how good it is.

 I'd like to get an overview of the install process, documentation, tooling and syntax of different languages.

-To do this, I've decided to remake the same project in 17 languages.
+To do this, I've decided to remake the same project in as many languages as I can.

 The project I've chosen is a countdown timer.
 It's a good choice because it requires: